graphprotocol/mission-control-indexer/updates/2020-09-01-bugfix-releases.md

   - Validate deployment IDs to avoid broken indexing rules
   - Display and use correct token/allocation amounts
   - Simplify internal logic for parsing, fetching and displaying indexing rules

+- Indexer Service
+  - Serve metrics from `/metrics` instead of `/` (**NOTE: This is a breaking change.
+Make sure to update your Prometheus configuration after updating.**)

 ## How to update